TEJ-Fellowship/tej-bootcamp/README.md

   - setup config for prettier, eslint, and vite
   - install react, react-dom
 - [Convert pure react to dev environment running from vite](https://youtu.be/JXvofCk2_gM?t=1552)
-  1. move react and react-dom libraries to index.js
+  1. Move react and react-dom libraries to index.js
-  2. use `type="module"` in index.html
+  2. Use `type="module"` in index.html
-  3. create vite scripts in package.json for `dev`, `build`, and `preview`
+  3. Create vite scripts in package.json for `dev`, `build`, and `preview`
 - [Using JSX](https://youtu.be/eG7UPaLh5WQ)
-  1. move components `App` and `Hello` to individual files
+  1. Move components `App` and `Hello` to individual files
   - remember to import and export required things
   - make sure to start component name with `Capital`
-  2. convert `React.createElement` to JSX
+  2. Convert `React.createElement` to JSX
   - rename all files with JSX to `.jsx` extension from `.js`
   - remove the imports that are not required for JSX
-  3. configure eslint to understand react and JSX
+  3. Configure eslint to understand react and JSX
   - `npm i -D eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react`
   - update eslint config
-  4. please read [Some notes](https://fullstackopen.com/en/part1/introduction_to_react#some-notes) section for common errors to avoid
+  4. Please read [Some notes](https://fullstackopen.com/en/part1/introduction_to_react#some-notes) section for common errors to avoid
-  5. what can you [render](https://fullstackopen.com/en/part1/introduction_to_react#do-not-render-objects) in JSX?
+  5. What can you [render](https://fullstackopen.com/en/part1/introduction_to_react#do-not-render-objects) in JSX?

 _Instructions for the `workshops` shown in the `LECTURE-VIDEO`s_